data-integrations/wrangler/docs/directives/catalog-lookup.md

 ## Usage Notes

-Consider this example: a record containing a single field `code` that requires being looked up:
+Using this record as an example: a record containing a single field (`code`) that requires looking up:
 ```
 {
   "code": "Y36521S"